 Shute's has a mother a father and his little sister Nana.
-At first they are unaware of Shute and the Captain's activites.
+At first they are unaware of Shute and the Captain's activities.
 When they do find out they'er very supportive of him.
 Perhaps SOME more than others...

-Action Mom: Keiko may carry Nana everywhere she goes, but don't think for a minute that makes her useless.
+- Action Mom: Keiko may carry Nana everywhere she goes, but don't think for a minute that makes her useless.

-Disappeared Dad: Mark is alive and well, but spends so much time in his studio writing songs Or does he? that he has the least screen time out of any character.
+- Disappeared Dad: Mark is alive and well, but spends so much time in his studio writing songs Or does he? that he has the least screen time out of any character.

 Sayla loves to makes cakes for people.
 And that's just about all she's good for.
 Zero calls her Princess Sayla becuase he says she looks so much like his own princess.
 Dispite the fact that they look nothing alike.